 London is a great place for walking.

-It has something for everyone, from walking tours and self-guided routes, to plenty of open spaces to winding alleyways well-suited to aimless exploration.
+It has something for everyone: from walking tours and self-guided routes, to plenty of open spaces and winding alleyways well-suited for aimless exploration.

 There is something for everyone’s pace and taste, to include more than a few beautiful locations to take a stroll.